DuongPAD/inferix-near-contracts/contract/README.md

 # Inferix Deposit Contract

-The smart contract exposes multiple methods to handle depositing money to a `beneficiary` set on initialization.
+The smart contract exposes multiple methods to handle depositing money to a `vault` set on initialization.

 <br />